Campaigns tend to show just one side of someone. This is a look at the rest of my life.

 Change doesn't happen on its own.
 It requires people who care to continually show up within their communities.
 Sometimes that means rolling up your sleeves to do the grunt work, and sometimes it means organizing or being an advocate.

-I also run Rank the Vote Delaware, a nonprofit advocating for ranked choice voting, and I started Save The Valley, a grassroots effort to protect nearby natural areas from development.
+I'm also chair and co-founder of Rank the Vote Delaware, a nonprofit advocating for ranked choice voting.
+In 2013 I started Save The Valley, a grassroots effort to protect nearby natural areas from development.
+Due to our efforts, we expanded the First State National Historical Park by hundreds of acres.

 These projects come from the same place: caring about the systems and communities we’re all part of.

 I’m also a bit of a naturalist at heart.
+There's so many beautiful places right in our backyards.
 And I find a lot of joy in capturing it on camera.
-There's so many beautiful places right in our backyards.
+All of the pictures and videos on this page were taken by me or my good friend Taylor Mickal.

 My scientific background makes me curious about the systems within the natural world.
 That's why we participate in an international citizen science program that tags and tracks monarch butterflies throughout their migration to Mexico.